leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-60m-Building-a-Report-from-Scratch.md

 The SalesOrder report is designed to be drilled to from a report that lists **OrderIDs** (such as the CustomerOrderHistory report), so that the user can choose one OrderID to drill on, then SalesOrder will open and display a report for that specific OrderID.
 This allows the user to focus in on one order in SalesOrder while still giving them the flexibility to also view all previous orders from a comprehensive list in CustomerOrderHistory.

 The following screenshot shows the steps for how one would perform a DRILL on an OrderID from the CustomerOrderHistory report.
 Do not repeat these steps yet, because it will not work for you until you’ve built your SalesOrder report with a ReportDrill().
+It is provided to show how SalesOrder the report is accessed from the CustomerOrderHistory report.

 ![](/images/L-Dev-Report_from_Scratch/99.png)